-Each product variant has a stock keeping unit (SKU) and can have any number of stock records.
+Each product variant has a stock keeping unit (SKU).

-Each stock record holds information about quantity at hand, quantity allocated for already placed orders and quantity available.
+Each variant holds information about quantity at hand, quantity allocated for already placed orders and quantity available.

-Example: There are five boxes of shoes in warehouse A. Three of them have already been sold to customers but were not yet dispatched for shipment.
+Example: There are five boxes of shoes.
+Three of them have already been sold to customers but were not yet dispatched for shipment.
 The stock records quantity is 5, quantity allocated is 3 and quantity available is 2.

-Each stock records also has a cost price (the price that your store had to pay to obtain it).
+Each variant also has a cost price (the price that your store had to pay to obtain it).

-A variant is in stock if at least one of its stock records has unallocated quantity.
+A variant is in stock if it has unallocated quantity.

-The highest quantity that can be ordered is the sum of all available quantities in stock records.
-It allows each ordered product to be fulfilled in multiple order lines with all stock records.
+The highest quantity that can be ordered is the available quantity in product variant.

 Allocating Stock for New Orders¶

-Once an order is placed, a stock records are selected to fulfil each order line.
-Default logic will select the stock records with the lowest cost price that holds enough stock.
-Quantity needed to fulfil the order line is immediately marked as allocated.
+Once an order is placed, quantity needed to fulfil each order line is immediately marked as allocated.

-Example: A customer places an order for another box of shoes and warehouse A is selected to fulfil the order.
+Example: A customer places an order for another box of shoes.
 The stock records quantity is 5, quantity allocated is now 4 and quantity available becomes 1.

 Decreasing Stock After Shipment¶

 Once a delivery group is marked as shipped, each stock record used to fulfil its lines will have both its quantity at hand and quantity allocated decreased by the number of items shipped.